jonromero/jonio_website/content/projects/my-own-conference.md

 ## Things that didn't work out

-1. We had 14 more sponsors that wanted to partipate (and they have already signed up for next years' conference!) but I didn't have time to on-board them, collect payments and get their images and websites.
+1. We had 14 more sponsors that wanted to participate (and they have already signed up for next years' conference!) but I didn't have time to on-board them, collect payments and get their images and websites.
 I know it sounds easy but I had tons of other things that HAD to happen and I couldn't outsource this.
 So, one thing I should do is make the process of onboarding automated or at least easier to be done by someone else than me.
 Definitely a "fail" moment.

 2. Swag.
 Our swag provider didn't deliver on time.
 So we had no swag for the conference.
 Buuuuuut I am going to send swag to everyone that got a ticket.